Sydney Metro City & Southwest

 - Sydney Metro Northwest - formerly the 36km North West Rail Link.
-This project is now under construction and will open in the first half of 2019 with a metro train every four minutes in the peak
+This project is now open with a metro train every four minutes in the peak

 - Sydney Metro City & Southwest - a new 30km metro line linking with Metro Northwest at Chatswood, and then under Sydney Harbour, through the CBD and south west to Bankstown.
 It is due to open in 2024 with the capacity to run a metro train every two minutes each way under the centre of Sydney.